 These vegan sourdough biscuits are buttery, flaky, easy and delicious.
 You can start a batch the night before to reap the maximum benefit of sourdough, or make 'em minutes before you're ready to eat.
 And you can make them with your sourdough discard.
 A vegan, soy-free and nut-free recipe.

-If you’re grooving on sourdough right now, take your obsession just a little bit deeper with these scrumptious and easy Vegan Sourdough Biscuits.
+If you are as obsessed with flaky, buttery vegan biscuits as we are, take that obsession just a little bit deeper with these scrumptious and easy Vegan Sourdough Biscuits.

 These are quite perfect, with the slight tang of sourdough and you can make them either with sourdough discard or with your well-fed sourdough starter.

 I used sourdough starter I'd fed the day before to make these, but because these biscuits have added leavening in the form of baking powder and a dash of baking soda, you can make them with sourdough discard with results that are just as good.

 The main purpose of the sourdough here is to add flavor, but I like making the dough the night before just so that the sourdough has some time to work on the flour, digesting the starches.
 You can certainly skip the overnight resting time and make 'em right before you eat 'em.
 They are especially great for breakfast.

 - You can make your biscuits either with sourdough fed about 12 hours earlier, or with sourdough discard.

 - Make sure your butter is very cold when you add it to the flour, and don't overhandle it--use a fork or a pastry cutter to cut the butter into the flour and leave some big, pea-sized pieces.
 The process is similar to that of making a pie crust--you want pockets of butter that will melt in the oven, causing the biscuits to become flaky.